betterinthedark/lazy-list/lazy list.md

 * BRING A *FUCKING* ***KNIFE***
 	* *ahem*
 		* #### ***BRING A FUCKING KNIFE***
-* You might get bored!
-We don't have much distance to cover (~2 miles) before we get to camp on the first day and unless we decide otherwise our itinerary has us just stayin there at site #50.
-Bring a book, your switch, whatever.
 * Walking stick/trekking poles are always nice
-* BUG SPRAY!!!!!!!!!!!!!
-FUCK!;!
 * expect it to be HUMID expect it to be HOT and expect the BUGS to be PROWLING FOR THAT ASS.
 I'm not expecting a super tick infested area but I am absolutely expecting MOSQUITOS.
-I know I already mentioned the bug spray but I wanted to make a point specifically about the squitos. bring some off, bring some repellant lotion, do what you gotta do. if you really really really don't want bug bites on your face they make super cheat mosquito nets that you can just throw over a hat and keep em' off your face. amazon is the move 4 this one.
+	* bring some off, bring some repellant lotion, do what you gotta do. if you really really really don't want bug bites on your face they make super cheat mosquito nets that you can just throw over a hat and keep em' off your face. amazon is the move 4 this one.
+	* I also would suggest, if you find that you always get eaten alive no matter what you use bring some Cortizone-10 anti itch. trust me.